cleidich/AzLocalScripts/README.md

 ## Output

-All scripts generate detailed text-based reports with:
+All scripts generate detailed reports with:
 - Timestamped headers
 - Host and cluster information
 - Organized, human-readable format
 - Summary statistics
 - Error handling and reporting

+**Storage scripts** provide:
+- Table, List, or CSV output formats
+- Optional CSV file exports with timestamps
+- Physical disk grouping by host
+- Virtual disk analysis with CSV focus

+**Network scripts** provide:
+- Text-based reports with comprehensive details
+- Intent and adapter configuration analysis

 ## Best Practices

 1. **Run locally**: Execute these scripts directly on Azure Local cluster nodes for best results
-2. **Check permissions**: Ensure you have appropriate rights to query network configurations
+2. **Check permissions**: Ensure you have appropriate rights to query storage and network configurations
+3. **Administrator access**: Run storage scripts with administrator privileges
-3. **Review output**: Always review the generated reports for any error messages or missing data
+4. **Review output**: Always review the generated reports for any error messages or missing data
-4. **Archive reports**: Keep reports for historical comparison and troubleshooting
+5. **Archive reports**: Keep reports for historical comparison and troubleshooting
-5. **Test first**: Run scripts in a test environment before using in production
+6. **Test first**: Run scripts in a test environment before using in production
+7. **Export data**: Use CSV export options for further analysis and reporting

 ## Support